louking/contracts/docs/contract-admin-guide.rst

 :term:`state`, the **Update and Send Contract** button will be sensitized, and can be clicked to send another contract.

-Note once this is done, the system voids previous contract and is not accessible.
+Note once this is done, the system voids previous contract and it is not accessible.